 For co-parents, the back-and-forth bickering over children’s expenses can seem like a nightmare, but the additional expense of camp and other summer programs or activities carries an additional layer of stress that can lead to a breakdown in communication.

-Here’s a piece of advice: Don’t quibble about summer expenses under $50 because these expenditures appear regularly and usually balance out between both parents.
+Here’s a piece of advice: When sharing custody, don’t quibble about summer expenses under $50 because these expenditures appear regularly and usually balance out between both parents.
 Whichever parent finds a hole in their child’s sneakers or decides their son or daughter is in dire need of a haircut should just go to Target or Supercuts and get the job done.

 Camp costs and tuition for other programs, however, require deeper pockets.
 Were these additional expenses addressed in your parenting agreement or divorce judgment?
 Were all costs to be shared between the parties?
 Did it further articulate that those costs should be shared in proportion to each parent’s income?
 Were all expenses to be approved in advance by the other parent, with none to be unreasonably denied?